jsmolina/allegro-tutorial/README.md

 ## Final Note

 This is not a full game engine like CPCtelera or Churrera from The Mojon Twins — it’s a starting point.
-Use it as a scaffold: tweak it, build your game logic on top, plug in assets, and you’re ready to go from zero to playable faster.
+Use it as a scaffold: tweak it, build your game logic on top, plug in assets, and you’re ready to go from zero to playable.